 - a.
-Each cheerleader must pass a least 5 classes with an overall 70 average (only 1 PE grade can be included in these 5 classes), for the semester, prior to tryouts. - b.
-Each cheerleader must have medical insurance, birth certificate and a signed waiver releasing the school of any responsibility. - c.
-Each cheerleader must return a signed parental permission form. - d.
-Each cheerleader must return a copy of the Cheerleader Constitution signed by the parent. - e.
+Each cheerleading candidate must have an overall 70 average (with only one physical education grade included), for the semester/term prior to tryouts. - b.
+Each cheerleading candidate must turn in proof of medical insurance, birth certificate, current physical form, and a signed waiver releasing the school of any responsibility. - c.
+Each cheerleading candidate must return a signed parental permission form.
+This form is on file at the local school office.

+- d.
+Each cheerleading candidate must return a copy of the Cheerleader Constitution signed by the cheerleading candidate and parent or guardian. - e.
 Transfer students must follow athletic eligibility rules as to attendance. - f.
-A cheerleader must not be a mother nor have been married. - g.
-Any student suspended from school on record, or removed from a class or any organization other than cheerleading for disciplinary reasons, shall not be eligible for cheerleader tryouts for the remainder of the year and the next scholastic year. - h.
-All school debts must be cleared before a cheerleader may tryout.
+A cheerleading candidate must not be a mother nor have been married. - g.
+Any student who has suspended from school or removed from a class or any organization other than cheerleading for disciplinary reasons, shall not be eligible for cheerleader tryouts for the remainder of the year and the next scholastic year. - h.
+Any school debts must be cleared before tryouts. - i.
+A cheerleading candidate must not have been in trouble with law enforcement.